querkmachine/FSForms/_components/name.md

 ## When to use

-When taking the name of a person.
+When taking a person's name.

 ## When to consider something else